 We want to teach how to use and practice using the calm down kit when students are calm (not when they are upset) during circle time, small group, intervention time, or a class meeting.

 Just a note: Students will absolutely overuse the safe place at first but just use it as a teachable moment.
 Talk to them about how they feel and have them look in the mirror at their facial expression and body language.

 If you observe students are seeking out the sensory materials in the safe place, that is their way of telling you they need more sensory opportunities throughout the day.
 Do brain breaks, movement songs, integrate more sensory small groups and table time activities, and get them moving during circle (ex: acting out motions with a book).
 You can also put out sensory materials in various centers too.
 You can put sensory bottles in the discovery center or put gel writing baggies in the library or writing center.

 To create a strong home-school connection, I created this cheat sheet of words you can use when a student is upset.
 Print it and put it in the classroom for teachers to use as a reference, then send it home, so families use the same language as you do at school!

-Later in the month, I introduce and teach the Problem Solving Solutions which you can read all about HERE.
+Later in the month, I introduce and teach the Problem-Solving Solutions which you can read all about HERE.
 Students also use the safe place as a place they can go to solve problems.
 For example, two students may encounter a problem where they both want the same toy.
-The students can walk over to the safe place and use the problem-solving solutions to solve their problem.
+The students can walk over to the safe place and use the problem-solving solutions to solve their problems.
 There is also a problem-solving solution ring on a hook students or a teacher can bring anywhere in the classroom to use when a problem occurs.
 You can read all about how you can implement the Problem Solving Solutions in your classroom HERE.